The ultimate guide to enjoying wet, winter and night riding in the PNW

 For underwear, I avoid thick chamois pads when I know I'm going to get wet, they hold too much moisture and feel like a gross, wet diaper.

 You'll want some method of keeping your feet dry from splashes, and either waterproof shoes or waterproof socks work well.
+However, if it's dry and cold, waterproof shoes and socks will make your feet colder than normal shoes since they hold more sweat.

 If you clip in there are solid options for warm and/or waterproof shoes like those made by Lake.
 You can also try shoe covers, both thin waterproof and neoprene are common.
 Back in the day when I clipped in more I used these, but I tended to destroy them pretty quickly.